molinfo-vienna/CDPKit/README.md

 ```

 2. **Install CDPKit via pip from source folder**

-Change you path to the CDPKit source folder and run from woithin the folder:
+Change you path to the CDPKit source folder and run from within the folder:
 ```
 > pip install .
 ```